claudio-silva/grunt-angular-builder/README.md

 9. Recognizes modules and libraries that are loaded independently and, therefore, are not part of the build.

-10. Not only builds complete applications but also build library projects, generating _readable_ redistributable source code files for them.
+10. Not only builds complete applications but also builds library projects, generating _readable_ redistributable source code files for them.

-11. Allows fine-tuning the build process with optional configuration files present on some source folders.
+11. Allows each module to have its own build configuration file.
+Just drag-and-drop a module to your project and it's ready to build!

 12. Integrates easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps.